11th Guards Army: Postwar

 For the rest of the Cold War, the army's organization remained mostly unchanged.
 On 22 February 1968, it was awarded the Order of the Red Banner on the 50th anniversary of the Soviet Armed Forces.
 In August of that year, the 18th Guards Motor Rifle Division participated in the Warsaw Pact invasion of Czechoslovakia and upon its conclusion joined the Central Group of Forces in Czechoslovakia.
 Henceforth, the army included four divisions: the 1st (based at Kaliningrad) and 26th (Gusev) Guards Motor Rifle, and the 40th Guards (Sovetsk) and 1st (Kaliningrad) Tank.
-The tank divisions were maintained at a higher strength then the motor rifle divisions, and the 1st Guards Motor Rifle was maintained at a reduced strength with virtually no artillery and few armored vehicles.
+The tank divisions were maintained at a higher strength than the motor rifle divisions, and the 1st Guards Motor Rifle was maintained at a reduced strength with virtually no artillery and very few armored vehicles.
 On 28 August 1988, the rocket battalions of the army's divisions were used to form the 463rd Rocket Brigade, directly subordinated to army headquarters.

 Decline of the USSR

 As the size of Soviet forces was reduced towards the end of the Cold War, the 26th Division was downsized into the 5190th Guards Weapons and Equipment Storage Base in September 1989.
 When Soviet troops withdrew from Eastern Europe in 1991, the 18th Guards Motor Rifle Division returned to Gusev, after which the 5190th Guards Base was disbanded, and the 11th Guards Rocket Brigade arrived in Chernyakhovsk.

-By early 1991, the 11th Guards Army included 620 tanks, 753 BMPs and BTRs, 239 guns, mortars, and Multiple rocket launchers, 71 attack helicopters, and 38 transport helicopters.
+By early 1991, the 11th Guards Army included 620 tanks, 753 BMPs and BTRs, 239 guns, mortars, and multiple rocket launchers, 71 attack helicopters, and 38 transport helicopters.

 In September 1993 the 1st Tank Division was reduced into the 2nd Independent Tank Brigade.

 On 19 November 1993 the 40th Guards Tank Division at Sovetsk in the Kaliningrad Oblast was reduced in status to become the 10th Guards Tank Brigade.
 The 11th Guards Army was disbanded on 1 February 1997 by being redesignated the Ground and Coastal Defence Forces of the Baltic Fleet.

 In June 1997 the 10th Guards Tank Brigade was renamed the 196th Guards Weapons and Equipment Storage Base.
 The storage base was disbanded itself in 2008.
 In 1998 the 2nd Independent Tank Brigade became the 385th VKhVT.